zrmartin71/HTB_Write_Ups/HTB_EventHorizon.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/7702c4eb-3acb-4f51-a9cf-4f8e4107a476)

-So we can see 2 dominate event IDs:
+So we can see 2 dominant event IDs:
  - 1.)
 Event 4100
  - 2.)
 Event 4104